Fex1300/table-builder/README.md

 # table-builder
-Build one table in Javascpript with no other dependencies.
+Build one table in Javascript with no other dependencies.

 ## Quick Start
 Dowload TableBuilder.js file and include in html code